Zihao-celegans/Worm-Scattering/README.md

 # Worm-Scattering

-Worm-Scattering is a repository hosting supplementary material for the manuscript entitled "Mechanisms of surface and volume light scattering from *Caenorhabditis elegans* revealed by angle-resolved measurements" authored by Zihao (John) Li and Christopher Fang-Yen.
+Worm-Scattering is a repository hosting supplementary material for the manuscript entitled "Mechanisms of surface and volume light scattering from *Caenorhabditis elegans* revealed by angle-resolved measurements" authored by Zihao (John) Li and Christopher Fang-Yen from the Department of Biomedical Engineering, The Ohio State University.

 The paper has been published at BioRxiv.